prachivpardeshi7/RAG_Chatbot_with_Faiss/README.md

    1.Add your documents inside the data/ folder. <br>
    2.Run the chatbot:python -m streamlit run app.py <br>
    3.Enter your query and get answers with cited sources. <br>
-      Eg: Enter your query: What is the objective of the HR policy? <br>
+      Example:- Enter your query: What is the objective of the HR policy? <br>
           Answer: The objective of the HR policy is to provide support to employees through continuity, communication, orientation, and mentoring. <br>